zaupa-jp/A-TREVel/README.md

 **A-TREVel** is an open-source MATLAB toolbox for time-dependent coordinate transformation between Terrestrial Reference Frame (TRF) realizations.
 The software was developed as part of the APPPOLO project and provides a graphical environment for coordinate updating, coordinate conversion, retrieval of SIRGAS-CON coordinates, and access to ITRF station coordinates and velocities.

 A-TREVel implements time-dependent Helmert transformations following the IERS formulation and explicitly separates station temporal propagation from reference frame transformation.
-This distinction allows the user to update coordinates between different epochs and reference frame realizations while accounting for station velocities and, when available, uncertainty propagation.
+This distinction allows the user to update coordinates between different epochs and reference frame realizations while accounting for station velocities and, when available, formal uncertainty propagation.

 ## Main Features